 For some time now, we have adopted AI and the Internet of Things (IoT) into our businesses.
-In the case of IoT, for roughly 20 years network connections have been used to perform control functions, and for 20 to 30 years we've utilized AI in the sense of control systems incorporating deep learning and machine learning.
-Technology has enabled rapid progress in areas that weren't possible before, and depending on what would be good to connect to what, I think that by combining them with MHI Group's various products and systems, all-new land-scapes will come into view.
+In the case of IoT, for roughly 20 years network connections have been used to perform control functions, and for 20 to 30 years we've utilized AI in the sense of control systems incorporating deep learning Str and machine learning.
+Technology has enabled rapid progress in areas that weren't possible before, and depending on what would be good to connect to what, I think that by combining them with MHI Group's various products and systems, all-new landscapes will come into view.
 It's possible that this will have a disruptive impact on current businesses in the short or medium term.
 Some business areas might undergo huge market changes, and simultaneously, peripheral business fields may emerge that we hadn't undertaken before.

-FORMULATING AND ACCELERATING GROWTH STRATEGIES for the Next Stage environment.
+Society is demanding solutions that make our lives easier and work in harmony with the environment.
 Given how MHI Group excels in developing solutions that control environmental impact and global warming, these are areas where there are strong possibilities for growth.